HewlettPackard/oneview-sdk-ruby/README.md

 $ oneview-sdk-ruby scmb
 $ oneview-sdk-ruby scmb -r 'scmb.ethernet-networks.#'
 ```

-## License
-This project is licensed under the Apache 2.0 license.
-Please see [LICENSE](LICENSE) for more info.

-## Contributing and feature requests
-**Contributing:** You know the drill.
-Fork it, branch it, change it, commit it, and pull-request it.
-We are passionate about improving this project, and glad to accept help to make it better.

-NOTE: We reserve the right to reject changes that we feel do not fit the scope of this project, so for feature additions, please open an issue to discuss your ideas before doing the work.

-**Feature Requests:** If you have a need that is not met by the current implementation, please let us know (via a new issue).
-This feedback is crucial for us to deliver a useful product.
-Do not assume we have already thought of everything, because we assure you that is not the case.

 ### Building the Gem
 First run `$ bundle` (requires the bundler gem), then...
  - To build only, run `$ rake build`.